-To record audio from the computer: select Stereo Mix from the list.
-This will allow you to record any music, alerts, or other sounds playing on your computer.
+To record audio from the computer: select Stereo Mix from the list to record any music, alerts, or other sounds playing on your computer.

 - 3. Set the volume level you want to use in your project. - 4.
 On the Timeline, place the progress marker to where you want the recording to begin.